 - Cleaning and polishing chemicals

-Often, they are disposed of incorrectly, which then poses a risk to our health and the environment.
+Often, they are disposed of incorrectly, which risks our health and the environment.

 A report by the U.S. EPA shows that more than 60,000 untested chemicals are present in the consumer products in our homes.